Paris Metro Line 14

-Paris Métro Line 14 (French: Ligne 14 du métro de Paris) is one of the sixteen lines currently open on the Paris Métro.
+Paris Metro Line 14 (French: Ligne 14 du métro de Paris) is one of the sixteen lines currently open on the Paris Métro.
 It connects and Aéroport d'Orly on a northwest–southeast diagonal via the three major stations of Gare Saint-Lazare, the Châtelet–Les-Halles complex, and Gare de Lyon.
 The line goes through the centre of Paris and also serves the communes of Saint-Denis, Saint-Ouen-sur-Seine, Clichy, Le Kremlin-Bicêtre, Gentilly, Villejuif, Chevilly-Larue, L'Haÿ-les-Roses, Thiais and Paray-Vieille-Poste.

 The first Paris Métro line built from scratch since the 1930s, line 14 has been operated completely automatically since its opening in 1998, and the very positive return of that experiment motivated the retrofitting of Line 1 for full automation.
 Before the start of its commercial service Line 14 was known as project Météor, an acronym for MÉTro Est-Ouest Rapide.

 The line has been used as a showcase for the expertise of the RATP (the operator), Alstom, Systra and Siemens Mobility (constructors of the rolling stock and automated equipment respectively) when they bid internationally to build metro systems.

 A northward extension to Mairie de Saint-Ouen opened in December 2020.
 The line extended further north to and south to Aéroport d'Orly, as part of the Grand Paris Express project, on 24 June 2024.
 Those extensions made Line 14 the longest in the Métro, at 27.8 km of length.
+As of Fall 2025, it is the busiest line of the Paris Metro, carrying around 820,000 riders per weekday.